Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Server_transfer.md

 The data in the file is transferred item by item, broken down, or concatenated with, the data units conveyed over the network.
-The exchange protocol may include re-synchronization and compression functions.
+The exchange protocol may include re- synchronization and compression functions.

 <span id="Disconnecting"></span>

 ### Disconnecting

-When the data transfer is complete, the files are closed, and the network connection is cut after the expiration of the associated hold time-out.
+When the data transfer is complete, the files are closed, and the network connection is cut after the expiration of the associated hold time- out.
 Depending on the protocol, the {{< TransferCFT/axwayvariablesComponentShortName  >}} parameter setting allows a network session to be held open to permit several transfers to be made in sequence.